Skip to content

 United Kingdom

-The Pentagon is considering repositioning Patriot and THAAD batteries from South Korea to the Middle East after failing to fulfil Gulf states' requests to replenish interceptor stockpiles .
-A former US official told Middle East Eye: "Whatever munitions were produced in the last couple of months, we have shot several years' worth of production in the last few days."
+The Pentagon is considering repositioning Patriot and THAAD batteries from South Korea to the Middle East, following reports that the US has not fulfilled Gulf States' requests to replenish interceptor stockpiles.
+A former US official stated the US has 'shot several years' worth of production in the last few days.'

 All six were Army reservists killed in the 2 March drone strike in Kuwait.
 They are the only confirmed US military fatalities in a week of war otherwise counted in ships, missiles, and interceptors.